Skip to content

 Game developers pay licensing fees to access advanced SDK features.

-- Licensing Revenue: Fees paid by enterprise studios for white-label solutions are converted to VEX and burned quarterly.
+• Licensing Revenue: Fees paid by enterprise studios for white-label solutions are converted to ELDR and burned quarterly.

 4. Supply Shock Halving

-Similar to Bitcoin, the emission rate of VEX rewards for liquidity mining halves every 24 months, creating a predictable supply shock that historically correlates with value appreciation.
+Similar to Bitcoin, the emission rate of ELDR rewards for liquidity mining halves every 24 months, creating a predictable supply shock that historically correlates with value appreciation.